toke/craus/README.md

 Dependencies:

-libcurl when build with jautz strategy module
+libcurl when build with jautz strategy module.

+To build without curl and jautz support use `-DMOD_STRATEGY_JAUTZ:boolean=off` as cmake parameter.

 Build with: